 Artist Stephen Raw has captured Scott in a portrait alongside lettering inspired by monuments to the writer.

 A Labour of Love

 A couple of years ago, I was able to visit Scott’s home, Abbotsford.
 Being a textual artist, I’m fascinated by lettering and all of my early designs included some specific lettering reference to Scott.
 The route chosen in the end was a combination of distinctive Gothic lettering from the chapel at Abbotsford alongside some lettering used by Scott in the magnificent entrance to his home.
-As for the portrait, I was inspired by the wonderful sculpture of Scott that sits within his monument on the Royal Mile in Edinburgh.”
+As for the portrait, I was inspired by the wonderful sculpture of Scott that sits within his monument on Princes Street, Edinburgh.”